dubst3pp4/dotvim/README.md

 ## Mission

-Build a configuration for daily editing of TypeScript, JavaScript, Vue, HTML, CSS/SASS, Python, AsciiDoc and Markdown files.
+Build a configuration for daily editing of TypeScript, JavaScript, Vue, HTML, CSS/SASS, Python and Markdown files.

 At the moment the following features are provided:

-- Autocompletion (vim-lsp + asyncomplete)
+- Autocompletion (Ale)
 - Syntax linting and checking (Ale)
 - Git support (vim-fugitive & vim-signify)
 - Matching of XML/HTML tags (matchit)